Océan-class ship of the line

-The 5,095-ton 118-gun type was the largest type of ship built up to then, besting the Spanish ship Santísima Trinidad.
+The 5,095-ton 118-gun type was the largest type of ship built up to then, besting the Spanish ship of the line Santísima Trinidad.
 Up to 1790 Great Britain, the largest of the battle fleet nations, had not built especially large battleships because the need for large numbers of ships had influenced its battleship policy.
 The French initiated a new phase in battleship competition when they laid down a large number of three-deckers of over 5,000 tons.

 Along with the 74-gun of the Téméraire type and the 80-gun of the Tonnant type, the Océan 120-gun type was to become one of the three French standard types of battleships during the war period 1793 to 1815.
 These were the most powerful ships of the Napoleonic Wars and the History of ships of the line; a total of ten served during that time.
 These ships, however, were quite expensive in terms of building materials, artillery and manpower and so were reserved for admirals as their fleet flagships.
 Some of the ships spent 40 years on the stocks and were still in service in 1860, three of them having been equipped with auxiliary steam engines in the 1850s.